stealthycoin/lynk/README.rst

    lock.acquire()

-This simple statement is what makes the call to write an entry in our DynamoDB Table that this lock name is in use.
-Once this call succeeds we are safe to operate on whatever resource this lock was responsiblef or protecting.
+This simple statement is what makes the call to write an entry in our DynamoDB Table.
+Once an entry is written, this indicates that the lock is in-use and we are safe to operate on whatever resource this lock was responsible for protecting.
 In this example case we simply sleep for 10 seconds and then release the lock.

 .. code-block:: python